No Limit (G-Eazy song): Remix

 The official remix was released on December 12, 2017, alongside a music video.
 It features French Montana, Belly and Juicy J, as well as a new verse from G-Eazy.
 Cardi B does not appear on the remix.

 Music video

 The official music video was released on December 19, 2017, featuring all those who were on the original and remix.
 It was directed by Daniel Cz.

 Commercial performance

 "No Limit" became G-Eazy's highest-charting song on the Billboard Hot 100 and first top five hit, peaking at number four.
 It also became Cardi B's second top five single on the chart and became ASAP Rocky's highest-charting song, surpassing his previous best of number five with his feature on "Good for You" by Selena Gomez.

-On August 25, 2021, the song was certified septuple platinum in the United States by the RIAA, for sales and streams equivalent to or exceeding seven million units.
+On November 25, 2025, the song was certified eight-times platinum in the United States by the RIAA, for sales and streams equivalent to or exceeding eight million units.